hku-mars/STD/README.md

 ```
 where, ``Timestamp`` is the correspond sampling time stamp of a LiDAR scan, ``pose_{x,y,z}`` and ``quad_{x,y,z,w}`` are the translation and rotation (expressed used quaternion) of pose.
 # **3. Examples**
 This reposity contains implementations of Stable Triangle Descriptor, as well as demos for place recognition and loop closure correction.
-For the complete pipline of online LiDAR SLAM, we will release this code along with the release of the extended version.
+For the **complete pipline of online LiDAR SLAM**, we will release this code along with the release of the **extended version**.

 ## **3.1.
 Example-1: place recognition with KITTI Odometry dataset**
 <div align="center">